Anton3090/nslkdd-robust-ids/README.md

 # 🔐 NSL-KDD Intrusion Detection System with Adversarial Robustness

 A deep learning-based Intrusion Detection System (IDS) trained on the NSL-KDD dataset.
-This project integrates PyTorch and the Adversarial Robustness Toolbox (ART) to evaluate model robustness against adversarial attacks (e.g., FGSM) and supports real-time packet detection with Scapy.
+This project integrates PyTorch and the Adversarial Robustness Toolbox (ART) to evaluate model robustness against adversarial attacks (FGSM) and supports real-time packet detection with Scapy.

 ---